 You can read more about how we choose the VPNs we recommend further on in this article.
 But for now, let’s take a closer look at the ones that made our list.

-Here’s our list of the best VPNs for the UAE:
+Here’s our list of the best VPNs for unblocking Skype in the UAE:

 Money-back guarantee: 30 DAYS

-NordVPN is our first choice for a UAE VPN.
-It’s among the fastest VPNs we’ve tested and has a huge network, with roughly 5,500 servers in 60 countries worldwide.
-Further, there are very few services that this VPN doesn’t work with, so whether you’re looking to make crystal-clear Skype calls or watch a few episodes of your favorite show on Netflix, you’ll be in good hands.
+NordVPN is our first choice for unblocking Skype in the UAE.
+It’s among the fastest VPNs we’ve tested and has a huge network, with roughly 5,000 servers in 60+ countries worldwide.
+Further, there are very few services that this VPN doesn’t work with.
+Whether you’re looking to make crystal-clear Skype calls or watch a few episodes of your favorite show on Netflix, you’ll be in good hands.

 - Works reliably with Skype in the UAE